QuantumGuna/Calculator/README.md

 ## Setup and Installation
 To use the calculator locally on your machine:

+## how-to-use
+- You can press that buttons using cursor
+- Or you can use number keys in your keyboard

 ### Prerequisites
 - A modern web browser (e.g., Chrome, Firefox, Safari, etc.)